 The incidence rate is reported at ~2 in 1000 2.

-IUD perforation ranges from embedment in the myometrium to complete transuterine perforation with migration of the IUD into the peritoneal cavity.6
+IUCD perforation ranges from embedment in the myometrium to complete transuterine perforation with a migration of the IUCD into the peritoneal cavity.6

-Embedment refers to penetration of IUD into the endometrium or myometrium without extension through the serosa.
+Embedment refers to a penetration of IUCD into the endometrium or myometrium without extending through the serosa.

-Intraabdominal migration occurs when the IUD is freely floating in the abdomen or pelvis encased in adhesions or adherent to bowel or omentum.
+Intraabdominal migration occurs when the IUCD is freely floating in the abdomen or pelvis encased in adhesions or adherent to bowel or the omentum.
 Adhesions can lead to infertility, chronic pain, and intestinal obstruction.6

 - atrophic / postpartum uterus